-2.1 PROPOSED ACTION
+2.1 Proposed Action

-Information on the authorized project can be found in the EA in section 1.1.
+Information on the authorized project can be found in the EA in Section 1.1.
 As proposed, the project will be constructed using a hydraulic cutterhead pipeline dredge and support equipment.
 A submerged pipeline will extend from the borrow site to the southerly tip of Tybee Island.
 Shore pipe will be progressively added to perform fill placement along the shorefront or creek front areas to be renourished.
 Temporary toe dikes will be utilized in a shore parallel direction to control the hydraulic effluent and reduce turbidity.
 The sand will be placed in the form of varying design templates based upon longshore volumetric fill requirements which reflect beach conditions at the time of construction.
 Additional beach fill will be strategically placed in areas of documented highest erosional stress such as the 2nd Street "hot spot" (Figure 2).
-Existing dunes are minimal in the hot spot areas.